swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 [Cursive IDE shipped](https://cursive-ide.com/)!
 If you're looking for a rich development environment for Clojure and ClojureScript, Cursive delivers in spades.
-I've been using it exclusively for Clojure and ClojureScript development since January and I can't imagine life with it.
+I've been using it exclusively for Clojure and ClojureScript development since January and I can't imagine life without it.

 ## Cider 0.10